macodroid/PCA/README.md

 # PCA
 principal component analysis from scratch on The Boston house-price data
+Link to the dataset: http://lib.stat.cmu.edu/datasets/boston